Stynern/ProcessingFun/Tornadoes/ReadMe.md

 - CODE CLEANUP!!!
 	+ comment variables and methods
-- make some of the particles have a trail
-	+ extend the particle class to have a type with trail
-	+ extend the particle class to have a type that is only trail
 - make the room wrapping instead of walled?
 - add lighting?
 - make 2 display for particles: one with the depth and one with that calculate the depth?